metaleap/vscode-appz/libs/cs/readme.md

 `hideAfterTimeout` ── Timeout in milliseconds after which the message will be disposed.

-`andThen` ── A disposable which hides the status bar message.
+`then` ── A disposable which hides the status bar message.

 ##### Parameters